roderiano/django-boot/README.md

 ]
 ```

-**::warning:: If you encounter any issues or have questions, feel free to open an issue for assistance.**
+**If you encounter any issues or have questions, feel free to open an issue for assistance.**

 ## Features